-Siouxland Hematology-Oncology Associates (SHOA) provides medical oncology treatment.
+Medical Oncology Hematology provides medical oncology treatment for patients at the Nylen Cancer Center.
 In addition to the six highly experienced oncologists, the staff includes a number of oncology certified nurses.
 Specially trained in the care of cancer patients, they are a valuable resource for patients and their families and can answer questions and help patients understand more about cancer and treatments.

 What we do